-We conducted a thorough review of existing literature on the relationship between the harmful effects of AGEs, acrylamides. and unhealthy eating behaviors, including consuming energyrich foods, high-sugar drinks, alcoholic beverages, and high-fructose corn syrup on health related to chronic diseases and metabolic diseases.
-The following keywords were used to search for relevant literature: processed foods, acrylamide, AGEs, Maillard reaction, unhealthv lifestyle, and disease risk.
-Researchers systematically searched reputable specialized databases with different
+We conducted a thorough review of existing literature on the relationship between the harmful effects of advanced glycation end products (AGEs), acrylamide, and unhealthy eating behaviors, including consuming energyrich foods, high-sugar drinks, alcoholic beverages, and high-fructose corn syrup on health related to chronic diseases. metabolic diseases The following keywords were used to search for relevant literature: Processed foods, acrylamide, AGEs, Maillard reaction, unhealthy lifestyle, and disease risk.
+Researchers systematically searched reputable specialized databases with situation, it is necessary to study scientifically. make statistics. summarize, and give proper warnings to improve it.
+By choosing foods that are low in AGEs and high in fiber, such as fresh fruits and vegetables, cooked with moist heat methods such as boiling, steaming, or stewing, we can enjoy the benefits of a high-fiber diet and reduce the risks of AGEs.
+AGEs inhibit the differentiation of adipose-derived stem increase the cells and risk of osteoporosis by epigenetic an mechanism.
+The overview article also gives readers a new perspective on the "cycle of life" inherited from the book "The lost nutrition studies: Away from Disease" by author Wang Tao.